What Is a Recovery Experiential Coach?

 - Legal issues

-Furthermore, your case manager at Grace Recovery TX will support you with six business-type goals such as work, resume building, and budgeting.
-On the other hand, your recovery coach is here to help you with four feel-good goals, like finding hobbies, engaging in leisure activities, and building healthier relationships.
+A recovery coach at Grace Recovery TX supports members with six business-type goals which may include areas such as work, resume building, budgeting, and more.
+Incidentally, Grace recovery coaches are there to also assist with feel-good goals, like finding hobbies, engaging in leisure activities, and building healthier relationships.